causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 | indoor_temp   | 2.948999  |

 Causal attributions can also be plotted to visualise the impacts of various variables on the outcome.
+Positive-valued attributions mean that greater values of the cause node will positively affect the outcome node, and negative-valued attributions mean that greater values of the cause node will negatively affect the outcome node.

 ```python
 plot_causal_attributions(model, "energy", normalise=False)